 - Limited help documentation without contacting customer service

 - The dashboard lacks some visualization options

 - However, this is an estimate, Looker requires quote inquiries for an accurate price

 3. Zoho Analytics – Best Data Visualization Tool for Enterprise

 Zoho Analytics is both a business intelligence tool and a data analytics software.
 The smart assistant Zia is created using artificial intelligence, machine learning, and natural language processing; and it can help you with any questions you may have or help augment data analysis.
-Zoho is also accessed via web browser, so all updates are instantaneous.
+Zoho is also accessed via a web browser, so all updates are instantaneous.

 Zoho allows visualizations to be modified easily with an edit design tab.
 The dashboard design can be customized to whatever your company needs at the time.
 Filters enable collaborators to access data in a straightforward manner.
 One report will have multiple views which streamlines efficiency.
 Each visualization can also show up on the dashboard as a separate slide.

-Zoho Analytics also offers a free trial and a free version for you to test it out prior to committing.
+Zoho Analytics also offers a free trial and a free version for you to test out prior to committing.
 Zoho’s price also puts it at a reasonable data visualization software for what you are paying.

 - Smart assistant Zia